jipsen/mathstructures/README.md

 }
 }

-where n1, n2, ... are nonnegative integers.
+where m1, n1, n2, ... are nonnegative integers